-The programme aims to provide an academically challenging and intellectually rigorous course of learning that develops the skills and competencies relevant to the increasing opportunities for employment in educational and other professional contexts in the UK and beyond.
-Specifically, the programme aims to engage students with concepts of individual and social development through education, the nature of knowledge and critical engagement with ways of knowing.
-Drawing on the 'Defining Principle of Education Studies', outlined by the QAA (2015), the programmes aims to:
+The programme aims to provide an academically challenging and intellectually rigorous course of learning that develops the skills and competencies relevant to the increasing opportunities for employment in education and psychology and other professional contexts in the UK and beyond.
+Specifically, the programmes aim to engage students with concepts of individual and social development through education and psychology, the nature of knowledge, and critical engagement with ways of knowing.
+Drawing on the 'Defining Principle of Education and Psychology Studies', outlined by the QAA (2015), the programmes aims to:

-- Provide a learning experience that draws on a range of intellectual resources, theoretical perspectives and academic disciplines to illuminate understanding of education in the global contexts in which it takes place. - Provide students with a broad and balanced knowledge and critical understanding of the principal features of education and development in a wide range of contexts. - Encourage students to engage in fundamental questions concerning the aims and values of development and education, and its relationship to individuals, society and sustainability. - Provide opportunities for students to appreciate the problematic nature of educational theory, policy and practice. - Encourage the interrogation of educational processes in a wide variety of contexts.

-- Develop students' ability to construct and sustain a reasoned argument about educational issues in a clear, lucid and coherent manner. - Develop student competence in knowledge-base and understanding, criticality, reflection, analysis, expression and independent/interdependent learning ability to a level commensurate with an Honours degree level award. - Provide opportunities for practice based learning in Development Projects and education both within and outside the UK.
+- Provide a learning experience that draws on a range of intellectual resources, theoretical perspectives and academic disciplines (particularly psychology) to illuminate understanding of education and psychology in the global contexts in which it takes place. - Provide students with a broad and balanced knowledge and critical understanding of the principal features of education and psychology and development in a wide range of contexts. - Encourage students to engage in fundamental questions concerning the aims and values of development and education and psychology, and its relationship to individuals, society and sustainability. - Provide opportunities for students to appreciate the problematic nature of Education and Psychological theory, policy and practice. - Encourage the interrogation of education and psychological processes in a wide variety of contexts. - Develop students' ability to construct and sustain a reasoned argument about education and psychological issues in a clear, lucid and coherent manner. - Develop student competence in knowledge-base and understanding, criticality, reflection, analysis, expression and independent/interdependent learning ability to a level commensurate with an Honours degree level award. - Provide opportunities for practice based learning in Development Projects and education and psychology both within and outside the UK.